 1/4 cup honey

-1-2 T Sriracha (depending on how spicy you like you food)
+1-2 T Sriracha (depending on how spicy you like your food)

 White sesame seeds

 1.)
 First make sure to squeeze excess liquid from tofu cubes as well as the bell pepper slices.
-In a large bowl place tofu, red peppers, and asparagus with 2 T arrowroot and toss, making sure everything is even coated with the arrowroot powder.
+In a large bowl place tofu, red peppers, mushrooms, and asparagus with 2 T arrowroot and toss, making sure everything is evenly coated with the arrowroot powder.